The Black Adder

 Conceived while Atkinson and Curtis were working on Not the Nine O'Clock News, the series presents medieval issues in Britain in a humorous and often anachronistic manner—witchcraft, royal succession, European relations, the Crusades and the conflict between the Crown and the Church.
 The filming of the series was ambitious, as it featured a large cast and required extensive location shooting.
 Shakespearean dialogue is sometimes adapted for comic effect.
 Despite winning an International Emmy, The Black Adder is regarded by its creators and most critics as the weakest Blackadder series.
+Although BBC renewed the program, it was significantly re-tooled and had its budget drastically reduced for subsequent installments.

+A second series, Blackadder II, aired in 1986.